sourcegraph/about/content/blogposts/2024/gp-how-to-generate-unit-tests-with-svelte.md

 </main>
 ```

 Already thinking of how to generate a unit test for a code like this?
 Well, don’t.
-We just let Cody think and of course, generate the code.
+We just let Cody think and, of course, generate the code.
 Here:

 ![Output Demo](https://storage.googleapis.com/sourcegraph-assets/blog/gp-how-to-write-unit-tests-for-svelte-web-apps/screendemo.gif)

 _Using Cody to generate unit tests_

-We can see in the screencast above that a unit test was generated for our sample code in seconds.
-What Cody really does is allow you to code more while typing less.
+The screencast above shows that a unit test was generated for our sample code in seconds.
+Cody allows you to code more while typing less.

 ## Conclusion

-In this article, we learned about unit tests and how to generate unit tests in Svelte.
-We went further by writing a basic test, writing unit tests for component events, writing unit tests for the context API and automating the process of writing unit tests with [Cody](https://sourcegraph.com/cody).
+In this article, we learned about unit tests and how to generate them in Svelte.
+We then went on to write a basic test, unit tests for component events, unit tests for the context API, and unit tests for the context API, and we automated the process of writing unit tests with [Cody](https://sourcegraph.com/cody).
 Happy Coding!

 ---